 PSV Sizing for Fire Cases: Is a dynamic model worth the time?

-For many in our field, PSV (Pressure Safety Valves) sizing is considered to be a relatively simple task that can be performed in a matter of minutes by process engineers with enough experience.
-Many myths and misconceptions about this task have appeared over the years, as evidenced with a simple search on the internet and see hundreds of forums available on this topic.
+For many in our field, Pressure Safety Valve (PSV) sizing is considered to be a relatively simple task that can be performed in a matter of minutes by process engineers with enough experience.
+Many myths and misconceptions about this task have appeared over the years, as evidenced by a simple search on the internet and see hundreds of forums available on this topic.
 But if industry standards like API 521 exist and clearly state the steps to be followed, why is there so much misinformation out there?
-This communication aims to clarify a few points of clear concern.
+This communication aims to clarify a few points of clear concern relating to PSV sizing.

 - Estimate the fire heat duty using API 521 correlations or a more detailed heat transfer model.
 Both approaches depend on the vessel wetted area, environmental parameters, heat transfer coefficients, etc.